 PKD Foundation Co-Founder

-It is with great sadness that we announce the passing of our esteemed Co-Founder, Jared J. Grantham, M.D.
-Dr. Grantham, who had been undergoing treatment for cancer, passed away Sunday, Jan.
-22 at the age of 80.
+Our esteemed Co-Founder, Jared J. Grantham, M.D., who had been undergoing treatment for cancer, passed away Jan.
+22, 2017 at the age of 80.
 His brilliant career as a clinician and researcher spanned more than five decades, most of which were dedicated to advancing PKD research and science.